Edited by: Jessica Merritt

-If you hold these cards (excluding the Marriott Bold card), you’ll earn an annual free night certificate on your account anniversary that can be used at properties costing up to 50,000 points per night.
+Several cards allow you to earn an annual free night certificate on your account anniversary that can be used at properties costing up to 35,000 to 85,000 points per night.

 This is a solid perk that can make these cards keepers in your wallet for a long time.

 Thanks to the numerous bonus categories featured on Chase cards, you can earn points very quickly.